Build Ghostty from Source

 The above can happen if you install the Xcode Command Line Tools after Xcode is installed.

-Next, make sure you have both the macOS and iOS SDKs installed (from inside Xcode → Settings → Platforms).
-Finally, build Ghostty and the app:
+Next, make sure you have both the macOS and iOS SDKs installed (from inside Xcode → Settings → Components).

 zig build -Doptimize=ReleaseFast